catalyst-cloud/catalystcloud-docs/source/kubernetes/role-mapping.rst

   Events:  <none>

 We can see that by default our policy currently has the member role specified, but it does not have a group to sync with.
-We can use the following code snippet to update the config map; creating a new group and associate it with the member role.
+We can create a group and associate it with the member role by updating our configmap.
 For this example we will call our group "pod-internal-group":

 ..
 Note::